btotharye/instill-bot/data/nlu.md

 ## intent:hours
 - What are your hours today
 - what are your hours
+- when are you open?
+- I want to know your hours
+- please let me know when you are open
+- can you tell me what your hours are

 ## intent:help
 - can you help me